aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

    >**Note**: The Power BI web browser experience is known as the **Power BI service**.

-### Task-2: Create a workspace in the Power BI Service
+### Task 2: Create a workspace in the Power BI Service

 In this task, you will create a workspace.